bsc-iitm/modern-application-development/docs/additonal-tutorials/basic-jinja2/05-Filters.md

 ## Filters
-- Variables can be modified by filters.
+- Values of the variables can be modified by filters.
-- Filters are separated from the variable by a pipe symbol (|) and may have optional arguments in parentheses.
+- Pipe symbol is used for Filters to seperate the variable.
-- Multiple filters can be chained.
+- single variable can have multiple filters.
-- The output of one filter is applied as input to the next filter.
+- In multiple filters, the output of one filter is applied as input to the next filter.

-- Here's an example showing a simple filter in action:
+- Below example shows a single filter in action:

 ## Template: